PWankowski/Hotel_Service/README.md

 English version below:

-My first application wrote with Hibernate framework and MySQL database I'm still learning  and develop myself from new libraries, framework and issues.
+My first application wrote with Hibernate framework and MySQL database I'm still learning  and develop myself from new libraries, frameworks and issues.

 This is console application displaying menu to menage hotel base where we can do operation like: adding new rooms, adding new guests, booking rooms, view room status, cancelling reservation, searching and updating existing guests data